-- 1) Dr. Younes Soualhi is currently Associate Professor in International Islamic University Malaysia (IIUM).
-He holds a Bachelor, Master and Phd in Usul al-Fiqh from the Emir Abdul Qadir University for Islamic Science in Algeria, IIUM and University Malaya respectively.
-He also holds a diploma in Human Science from IIUM. - 2) Khairul Anuar bin Ahmed is currently Lecturer in Selangor International Islamic University College.
-He holds a Bachelor and Master of Shariah from University of Malaya. - 3) Dr. Muhammad Yusuf Saleem Ghulam Nabi is currently Assistant Professor in International Centre for Education of Islamic Finance (INCEIF).
-He holds a Bachelor of Law (LLB), Master of Comparative Law and Phd in Law from IIUM. - 4) Prof. Dr. Obiyathulla Ismath Bacha is currently Dean of Graduate Studies in International Centre for Education of Islamic Finance (INCEIF).
-He holds a Bachelor of Social Science from University Sains Malaysia (USM), Master of Business Administration, Master of Arts (Economics) and Doctor of Business Administration specialising in Finance from Boston University. - Prof. Dr Abdul Rahim is currently Professor of Accounting in Kuala Lumpur Metropolitan University College (KLMUC).
+- Assoc.
+Prof. Dr. Younes Soualhi is currently Associate Professor in International Islamic University Malaysia (IIUM).
+He holds a Bachelor, Master and Phd in Usul al-Fiqh from the Emir Abdul Qadir University for Islamic Sciences, Algeria, IIUM and University Malaya respectively.
+He also holds a diploma in Human Sciences from IIUM. - 2) Khairul Anuar bin Ahmed is currently Lecturer in Selangor International Islamic University College.
+He holds a Bachelor and Master of Shariah from University of Malaya. - 3) Assoc.
+Prof. Dr. Muhammad Yusuf Saleem Ghulam Nabi is currently Assistant Professor in International Centre for Education of Islamic Finance (INCEIF).
+He holds a Bachelor of Law (LLB), Master of Comparative Law and Doctor of Philosophy (Law) from IIUM. - 4) Prof. Dr. Obiyathulla Ismath Bacha is currently Head, Department of Finance and Accounting in INCEIF.
+He holds a Bachelor of Social Science from Science University of Malaysia (USM), Master of Arts (Economics), Master of Business Administration and Doctor of Business Administration with specialisation in Finance from Boston University. - Prof. Dr Abdul Rahim is currently Professor at the Faculty of Economics and Muamalat, Islamic Science University of Malaysia (USIM)..
 He holds a Bachelor in Finance and Accounting from University of East London, and Master of Accounting and Management Sciences and Phd in Accounting for Islamic Institution from University of Southampton, United Kingdom.

-45 Comparative Figures
+47 Comparative Figures